 These recipes use a BBQ with a cover, so you can grill or bake or roast.
 I use a Weber Q, along with its vegetable basket, a hotplate for things like onions and haloumi, and a pizza stone.

-Similar recipes include Chargrilled Pumpkin Salad with Labneh and Walnut Salsa.
+Similar recipes include Broccolini and Snow Peas with Sweet Tahini Dressing, and Chargrilled Pumpkin Salad with Labneh and Walnut Salsa.

 Whole Roasted Pumpkin